rl1987/trunnel/doc/trunnel.md

      int example_add_colors(example_t *example, rgb_t *val);
      int example_setlen_colors(example_t *example, size_t newlen);

-The 'add' function appends a new item to the end of the array.
-The 'setlen' function changes the current length of the array.
-(If the length increases, the new fields are padded with 0 or NULL as appropriate.
+The `add` function appends a new item to the end of the array.
+The `setlen` function changes the current length of the array.
+(If the length increases, the new fields are padded with `0` or `NULL` as appropriate.
 If the length decreases, the removed members are freed if necessary.)

-Note that the length field 'n' is not automatically kept in sync with the length of the dynamic array 'colors'.
+Note that the length field `n` is not automatically kept in sync with the length of the dynamic array `colors`.

 Finally, **variable-length arrays of char** have extra functions to help you access them as variable-length strings: